 Lexata is an intelligent securities law research system.
-It uses sophisticated computing techniques – natural language processing and machine learning – to find the most relevant rules when a user searches the database.
+It uses sophisticated computing techniques – particularly natural language processing – to find the most relevant rules when a user searches the database.

 Lexata helps in-house and external counsel find answers to securities law questions quickly, using google-like searches, with no research training required.
 With Lexata’s technology,

-- in-house counsel can answer more questions for themselves; their consultations with external counsel can focus more on analysis and strategy and less on rule-finding; and
+- in-house counsel can answer more questions for themselves; their consultations with external counsel will be less expensive, focusing more on analysis and strategy and less on rule-finding; and

-- external counsel can advise on securities law matters more efficiently, with less of the tedium of traditional securities law research.
+- external counsel can advise on securities laws more efficiently, with less tedium and a greater ability to predict the costs of research.

 Lexata’s database and search algorighms are being built and refined; the prototype topics are